 thursdays 8:30 - 9:45 AM open to TLC residents & the ely community June 13 - September 12

 Tofte Lake Center’s mission to provide a supportive community with daily opportunities for interaction, stimulation and reflection is made manifest in an expanded way this summer!
-In addition to the regular weekly Thursday yoga classes, TLC now offers yoga instruction on Tuesdays during July and August.
+Regular weekly Thursday yoga classes are now offered by three local instructors, Sarah Hansen, Kris Hallberg and Terez Walls.
 Yoga is offered for both our residents and visitors from the local community.
 Classes are designed for all experience levels.

 Basic equipment is provided (mat, blocks, straps, blankets).
 For your comfort, you are encouraged to bring your own favorite gear.
 Our yoga space is in The Aerie, our screened dance and performance building tucked in the woods.

 Please dress in layers according to the weather du jour!

 All classes are from 8:30-9:45 AM ~ please arrive a few minutes early to settle in

 Tofte Lake Center ~ 2209 Fernberg Road, Ely, MN ~ just 16 miles east of Ely, on the left

 Meet in the Aerie ~ dance and performance studio; signs show the way

 Parking is available near the Aerie ~ car pooling is encouraged

 Purchase a Punch Card!
 14 classes for $140